-Costs for new leases, moves, or acquisition of new space not associated with mandatory caseload, workload and service level changes should be included in a performance/policy level budget request following the criteria found in Chapter 1, and the coding and prioritization outlined in Appendix A-3.
+Costs for new leases, moves or acquisition of new space not associated with mandatory caseload, workload and service level changes should be included in a performance/policy level budget request following the criteria found in Chapter 1.

 A template is available at Budget Forms to assist you in submitting this information.